 Several members of the Nashua Area Radio Club recently got together to help one of our members to put up a 40m Delta Loop antenna.
-Delta loop antennas are some of the best performing wire antennas and have the advantage that they can be easily supported via a single elevated mounting point such as a mast or a tall tree.
+Delta loop antennas are some of the best-performing wire antennas and have the advantage that they can be easily supported via a single elevated mounting point such as a mast or a tall tree.

 The graphic above shows the EZNEC modeling result for the Vertically Polarized 40m Delta Loop.
-This design tends to concentrate the radiated energy at the lower takeoff angles which optimize the antenna for long DX contacts.
+This design tends to concentrate the radiated energy at the lower takeoff angles, which optimize the antenna for long DX contacts.

 It’s also interesting to note the effect of the radial field under the antenna in the table above.
 The benefit of radials is pretty limited in the Vertically Polarized configuration averaging less than 0.5 dB.
 The gain from the radials is more significant in the Horizontal configuration averaging close to 1.5 dB.
 This is enough to expose an additional “layer” of weaker stations.

-There is a common misconception that a Delta Loop Antenna is directional towards the open side of the loop.
+There is a common misconception that a Delta Loop Antenna is directional toward the open side of the loop.
 This is not the case at typical heights above ground.
 The plot above shows the pattern of the Horizontally Polarized version of the loop to be omnidirectional.

 The graphic above shows the equivalent pattern for the Vertically Polarized version.
-Note that this antenna is actually slightly directional off the ends of the antenna, not towards to open side of the loop.
+Note that this antenna is slightly directional off the ends of the antenna, not towards the open side of the loop.
 This is a result of the fact that the two vertical legs of the Vertically Polarized Delta Loop antenna behave somewhat like two independent vertical antennas in a phased array.

-The antenna’s bottom wire element is about 10 ft above the ground and the bottom corners are anchored to the ground via Dacron guy ropes.
+The antenna’s bottom wire element is about 10 ft above the ground, and the bottom corners are anchored to the ground via Dacron guy ropes.
 After trimming the antenna to be resonant in the center of the 40m band, we found the final impedance to be around 80 ohms.
 We used a custom 1.5:1 Balun from Balun Designs to create a 50-ohm match at the Delta Loop’s feed point.
-The picture above shows the Balun mounted on the mast about 10 ft up from the ground.
+The picture above shows the Balun mounted on the mast about 10 feet from the ground.
 The antenna’s 2:1 SWR bandwidth with the Balun covers the entire 40m band.
 The antenna is fed with a relatively short run of LMR-400UF coax inside an underground conduit.

-I have built several 40m Delta Loops at my home QTH at as part of our club’s 2015 Field Day Operation this past year.
+I have built several 40m Delta Loops at my home QTH as part of our club’s 2015 Field Day Operation this past year.
 All have been good performers.
-These antennas will usually also work on the 15m band without a tuner and most will also work on the 20m with most Transceivers built-in tuners.
+These antennas will usually also work on the 15m band without a tuner, and most will also work on the 20m with most Transceivers built-in tuners.